 – large entertainment area – kitchen, dining and informal living

 – double height void spaces to link the ground and first floor

 – to ensure the front terrace house does not feel disconnected from the whole house.

 We completed three different schemes and each offered limited extension to the house and the maximum utilisation of the existing footprint.
 The materials explored on these schemes use the existing house as a reference point and sit comfortably within the context of the site and house.

 We have now been granted Full Planning Permission from Huntingdonshire District Council following a fair and reasonable consultation process.
-The client and Joseph Construction Ltd are keen for us to proceed to Detailed Design stage (RIBA Stage 4) with a view to starting on site late 2017.
-We will keep you posted of any future developments.
+The client and Joseph Construction Ltd are keen for us to proceed to Detailed Design stage (RIBA Stage 4) with a view to starting on site in 2020 We will keep you posted of any future developments.